alex-dickinson/SeisMix/paper/paper.md

 # Documentation and examples

 `SeisMix` is provided with [Jupyter](https://jupyter.org/) notebooks that demonstrate its use.
 The notebooks cover:

-- Estimation of diapycnal diffusivity from the spectral signal of turbulence.
+- Estimation of diapycnal diffusivity from the spectral signal of turbulence

-- Estimation of diapyncal diffusivity from the spectral signal of internal waves.
+- Estimation of diapyncal diffusivity from the spectral signal of internal waves

-- Fitting of the Garrett-Munk model spectrum to observed internal-wave spectra.
+- Fitting of the Garrett-Munk model spectrum to observed internal-wave spectra